Vietnam.vn - Nền tảng quảng bá Việt Nam

 The United States is still engaged in a swap between Israel, Qatar, Egypt and Hamas to secure the release of hostages from Gaza, and officials are grappling with Israel's continued push for ground operations into the strip.

-Majed Al-Ansari, a spokesman for Qatar's Foreign Ministry and adviser to the Qatari prime minister, told CNN on Saturday that Israel's escalation of ground operations was making the situation "significantly more difficult to resolve."
+Majed Al-Ansari, a spokesman for Qatar's Foreign Ministry and adviser to the Qatari prime minister, told CNN on Saturday that Israel's escalation of ground operations was making the situation "clearly more difficult to resolve."

 Israel insists that stepping up ground operations could put more pressure on Hamas and thus could be helpful in efforts to rescue the hostages.